IngoScholtes/kdd2018-tutorial/docs/index.md

 # Schedule

-The tutorial consists of three parts that give an overvoew of different software frameworks for higher-order network analysis.
+The tutorial consists of three separate blocks that give an overview of different software frameworks for higher-order network analysis.

 ## Block I: Higher-Order Network Anlytics with [pathpy](http://www.pathpy.net)